go-vikunja/vikunja/docs/content/doc/setup/utf-8.md

 ### 1. Create a pre-conversion script

-Copy the following sql statements in a file called `preAlterTables.sql` and replace all occurences of `vikunja` with the name of your database:
+Copy the following sql statements in a file called `preAlterTables.sql` and replace all occurrences of `vikunja` with the name of your database:

 {{< highlight sql >}}
 use information_schema;